_Helping you communicate your value to your customers

 Street-painted 'blue paws' joined up the Trail, giving the set of artworks a recognisable identity regardless of their location around the town.

-A new, clear, challenge-based activity map was designed to provide 'Beginning to Read' aged children with a fun numeracy and literacy challenge.
 Rewards were designed to encourage creativity and an understanding of the universal themes of the Trail, and to bring the public into the Town Council offices.

 Vivien Cannon, Head of Economic and Cultural Development and Sandra Dartnell, ThinkingCX attended the Society of Local Council Clerks national practitioners conference to give a talk on 'The Value of Reimagining an Existing Asset' sharing good practice with peer councils and celebrating the approach taken to the Children's Trail as an example of making the most of a valued community asset and visitor attraction.
 Take a look at the presentation